thomasdebelle/Transmission-Interface-Binder/README.md

 A standalone application to bind Transmission to a device interface. (tun0, ppp0, etc.)

 This OS X application will allow you to tunnel your Transmission traffic through an interface of your choice.
-Transmission falls short because it only offers the ability to bind to the IP address of an interface, these are dynamic, so every time you reconnect to your VPN this IP will be different.
+Transmission falls short because it only offers the ability to bind to the IP address of an interface, these are dynamic, so every time you reconnect to your VPN this IP will change.

 ![alt tag](https://raw.githubusercontent.com/joshbernfeld/Transmission-Interface-Binder/master/Preview/main.png)